sainadh30/Redis_Ansible_Role/README.md

         - redis
     ```
   - `roles/`: Directory containing Ansible roles.
-    - `redis/`: Redis role directory created using the `ansible-galaxy` command.
+    - `redis/`: Redis role directory created using the `ansible-galaxy init redis` command.

 ## Usage
 1. Ensure you have Ansible installed on your system.